 Today, the Buranelli are assailed by crowds who come, photograph, and hit the boat back to town without spending a cent – but you can help them by practicing more sustainable tourism.
 Visit the Museo del Merletto, which teaches you about the island’s lace-making tradition, and take a tour of the tranquil north lagoon with fisherman Andrea Rossi, who’ll sweep you past mudflats and islands in perfect peace, with birds overhead your only company.
 It’s definitely one of the top experiences in Venice to change everything you think about the city.

 Local tip: Stop for lunch at the family-run Trattoria al Gatto Nero.
 Try the risotto di gò (goby fish risotto).

-8. See the painful history behind the Jewish ghetto
+8. Acknowledge the painful history behind the Jewish ghetto